some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 ## Build it

 After all these years, here's an appropriate use for `latest` tag!
 We're going to use `test` though, since I 🙈 _shame_ 🙈 actually use `latest` in my demo deployment.

-This checks out our repository, logs in to the container registry for our finished file using JIT [automatic token authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication), then builds and pushes the container.
+This step checks out our repository, logs in to the container registry for our finished file using JIT [automatic token authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication), then builds and pushes the container.
 Nothing fancy going on yet. 🥱

 {% raw %}
 ```yaml